Igor Dodon

-Igor Dodon ([ˈiɡor doˈdon]; born 18 February 1975) is a Moldovan politician who previously served as the president of Moldova from 23 December 2016 to 24 December 2020.
-He currently serves as the leader of the Party of Socialists of the Republic of Moldova.
-He served as minister of trade and economics in the governments of Vasile Tarlev and Zinaida Greceanîi from September 2006 to September 2009 and was a member of the Parliament of Moldova from 2009 to 2016.
-He lost his bid for re-election in 2020 to Maia Sandu in a rematch whom he had defeated four years earlier in 2016.
+Igor Dodon ([ˈiɡor doˈdon]; born 18 February 1975) is a Moldovan politician who served as the 5th president of Moldova from 2016 to 2020.
+He currently serves as the leader of the Party of Socialists of the Republic of Moldova since 2024.
+He served as Minister of Economy and Trade in the governments of Vasile Tarlev and Zinaida Greceanîi from September 2006 to September 2009 and was a member of the Parliament of Moldova from 2009 to 2016.
+He lost his bid for re-election in 2020 to Maia Sandu, whom he had defeated four years earlier in the 2016 Moldovan presidential election.

+On 24 May 2022, Dodon was arrested by the Moldovan authorities on charges of passive corruption, illegal financing of a political party by a criminal organization, illicit enrichment, and high treason against Moldova through receiving funds from fugitive Moldovan politician Vladimir Plahotniuc in order to intercede on Plahotniuc's behalf regarding criminal cases filed in Russia.
+He was placed under house arrest on 26 May in order to allow prosecutors to investigate the allegations further.
+The United States Department of the Treasury has also accused Dodon of corruption and conspiring with Russia through his political aides to interfere with the Moldovan elections and rig the media in his favour.
+He was released from house arrest on 18 November 2022 pending a court trial on all charges.

 Early and personal life

 Igor Dodon was born on 18 February 1975 in Sadova village in the Călărași District of the Moldavian Soviet Socialist Republic (now Moldova) to Nicolae (died 2012) and Galina Dodon, a Romanian language teacher in his native village.

 Studies and didactic activity

 He graduated from the Faculty of Economics at the State Agrarian University of Moldova in 1997, then the Faculty of Management at the Academy of Economic Studies of Moldova in 1998.
 He later graduated from the Faculty of Law in economics at the International Management Institute.
 He obtained the scientific title of Doctor in Economic Sciences at the Academy of Economic Studies of Moldova, the Department of Banks and Stock Exchanges.

 From 1997 to 2005, Dodon also carried out pedagogical activities.
 This is where he would meet his wife Galina in May 1995.
 Thus, he holds the positions of assistant lecturer at the Academy of Economic Studies of Moldova (Banks and Stock Exchanges Department), senior lecturer at the Free International University of Moldova (Banks and Stock Exchanges Department), the International Institute of Management (Finance Department) and the State University of Moldova.
 Igor Dodon is also a member Examination Committees at the university graduation exams within ULIM and IIM.